snakemake/snakemake/docs/executor_tutorial/azure_batch.rst

     az batch account create --resource-group $resgroup --name $accountname --location $region

-The format of the batch acocunt url is :code:`https://${accountname}.${region}.batch.azure.com`, which can be constructed manually from the output of the command :code:`az batch account list` or copied from the azure portal overview page of your batch account.
+The format of the batch account url is :code:`https://${accountname}.${region}.batch.azure.com`, which can be constructed manually from the output of the command :code:`az batch account list` or copied from the azure portal overview page of your batch account.

 .. code:: console